The Advanced Alpha is a brand new planar magnetic headphone from a company previously known for bang for buck earphones. Priced at $499.

 You will certainly feel it on the top of your head but the pressure distribution is not too bad for me.
 It is a personal experience so I am not too sure how it will work for everyone else but the net result felt ok.
 There is a fairly heavy clamp on the Alpha though so the full weight of the Alpha is a bit “suspended’ and away from the top of your head.
 With less clamping, I get a feeling you might feel it a bit more.

 Like the pressure strap, the ‘out of the box’ pads on the Alpha are made from a protein leather.
 They are rounded, thick and very comfortable as well as being detachable.
 Being an open back you will not get much of a seal anyhow but they do float nicely around my ear and just below my jaw.
-There is plenty of distance between my ear and driver also.
+There is plenty of distance between my ear and the driver also.

 Changing them is fairly easy with a twist and lock, untwist and unlock mechanism.
 They are four hooks underneath with one of them color-coded with a dot on the outside.
 A simple line them up with the same colored dot on the cup and twist to lock.
-The colors are actually useful and prevent putting the pads on the wrong way around; red for right and blue for left
+The colors are useful and prevent putting the pads on the wrong way around; red for right and blue for left

 I am not sure if it is 4 or 8 core but it is not the thickest of full-size desktop headphone cables and would look more at home on a portable setup or even an IEM for that matter.
 It is microphonics free and doesn’t have too much in the way of memory retention.